-35 The TDAG bureau should maintain contact among themselves and with BDT by electronic means to the extent practicable and meet not less than once per year, including one meeting prior to the meeting of TDAG, in order to properly organize the coming meeting, including the review and approval of a time-management plan.
+11.9 The TDAG bureau should maintain contact among themselves and with BDT by electronic means to the extent practicable and meet not less than once per year, including one meeting prior to the meeting of TDAG, in order to properly organize the coming meeting, including the review and approval of a time-management plan.

-36 In order to facilitate its task, TDAG may complement these working procedures with additional or revised procedures.
-It can establish other groups to study a particular topic, where appropriate, as provided in WTDC Resolution 24 (Rev. Dubai, 2014) and within existing financial resources.
+11.10 In order to facilitate its task, TDAG may complement these working procedures with additional or revised procedures.
+It can establish other groups to study a particular topic, where appropriate, as provided in WTDC Resolution 24 and within existing financial resources.

-37 After each TDAG meeting, a concise summary of conclusions shall be drawn up by the secretariat, in collaboration with the TDAG chairman, to be distributed in accordance with normal ITU-D procedures.
+11.11 After each TDAG meeting, a concise summary of conclusions shall be drawn up by the secretariat, in collaboration with the TDAG chairman, to be distributed in accordance with normal ITU-D procedures.
 It should contain only TDAG proposals, recommendations and conclusions in respect to the above items.